R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 SEC:INSECURE" reverse-me
 ```

-You will get the following error, as the client's signing key(code signer) does not match the enclave's signing key:
+You will get the following error, as the client's code signer does not match the enclave's signing key:
 > com.r3.conclave.common.InvalidEnclaveException: Enclave code signer does not match any of the acceptable code signers.
 (key hash 0000000000000000000000000000000000000000000000000000000000000000 vs acceptable
 2222222222222222222222222222222222222222222222222222222222222222)